575.640.81 - Geospatial Intelligence: the art and science for better understanding our world

 Semester project report and presentation 35%

-Preparation and Participation (class discussions) 8%
+Preparation and Participation (+discussion input) 10%

-Article Detailed Summary & Class Presentation 5%
+A Detailed Article/Exercise Summary & Presentation 10%

 EP uses a +/- grading system (see “Grading System”, Graduate Programs catalog, p.
 10).